Introduction to Getting Data In

-If the app contains modular inputs and is Splunk Cloud certified, it is compatible with Splunk Cloud IDM.
+If the app contains modular inputs and is Splunk Cloud Platform certified, it is compatible with Splunk Cloud Platform IDM.
 Generally, apps that are cloud-based are well-suited to IDM.
-Many cloud-based apps are supported, and the following list includes some of the most commonly used apps:
+Many cloud-based apps are supported.

 To verify if your app is supported on IDM, check Splunkbase.

 Limitations when working with IDM